jackaudio/pyjacklib/README.md

 Created by *Filipe Coelho (falkTX)* as part of [Cadence].

-Turned into stand-alone project and enhanced by *Christopher Arndt*.
+Turned into a stand-alone project and enhanced by *Christopher Arndt*.

 [C API]: https://jackaudio.org/api/